-Exit counseling is handled in a couple of ways.
+You have a couple of options to complete exit counseling for your student loans.
 You could simply sign into your account at StudentLoans.gov and complete the process online.
-Exit counseling via the web usually only takes about 20 or 30 minutes.
+Online exit counseling usually only takes about 20 or 30 minutes.

 Alternatively, some schools offer in-person exit counseling sessions.
 These might take place one-on-one or in a group setting.
-In-person exit counseling can be helpful if you have questions about your specific situation.
+In-person student loan exit counseling can be helpful if you have questions about your specific situation.

 Check your school’s website to see how it handles student loan exit counseling.
 If you can’t find this information online, get in touch with your financial aid office.

-The first part of exit counseling goes over the basics of student loans.
+The first part of federal student loan exit counseling goes over the basics of student loans.
 At the top of this page, you’ll see your total federal student loan balance.

 This section of exit counseling also reviews how student loan interest works.
-So, keep an eye out for the current interest rates of each type of loan you have.
+Keep an eye out for the current interest rates of each type of loan you have.

 All of this information should basically be a repeat of what you learned during student loan entrance counseling.
 It goes over the basics to make sure you understand what loans you have and how they work.